jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 The code involves 3 major steps:

 * Use kernel_tile to tile (convolute) the pose matrices and the activation to be used later in voting and EM routing.
-* Call mat_transform to generate the votes from the children "tiled" pose matrices and the transformation matrices.
+* Compute votes: call mat_transform to generate the votes from the children "tiled" pose matrices and the transformation matrices.
-* Call matrix_capsules_em_routing to compute the output capsules (pose and activation) of the parent capsule.
+* EM-routing: call matrix_capsules_em_routing to compute the output capsules (pose and activation) of the parent capsule.

 ```python
 def conv_capsule(inputs, shape, strides, iterations, batch_size, name):